 Dwarf River birches for urban settings

-As you can see, in the summer you cannot even see past the outer shell of the plant to it’s attractive exfoliating bark.
+As you can see in the photo about, in the summer you cannot even see past the outer shell of the plant to its attractive exfoliating bark.

 Pruning the dwarf river birch

 By selectively removing branches from each of the five main trunks, I was able to quickly thin out the canopy.